gryadka/js/README.md

 and [Mattern's algorithm](https://www.cs.uic.edu/~ajayk/DCS-Book).

-Alternatively if the system isn't based on the actor model then it's possible to integrate snapshotting with transactions by denying transactions if its keys were backuped in different snapshots.
+Alternatively if the system isn't based on the actor model then it's possible to integrate snapshotting with transactions by denying transactions if its keys were backed up in different snapshots.

 #### Leader election